Home

 Web Site / Web-Business!

-The baseball fans of the Milwaukee Braves at County Stadium in Milwaukee, Wisconsin on this day in 1959 demonstrated what true sports fans are about.
+The baseball fans of the Baseball Braves at Milwaukee County Stadium in Milwaukee, Wisconsin on this day in 1959 demonstrated what true sports fans are about.

-Baseball Drama At Its Finest----Happened at Milwaukee County Stadium this May day in 1959 when Harvey Haddix "The Kitten" and Lew Burdette tangled in a pitchers duel.
+Baseball Drama At Its Finest----Happened at Milwaukee County Stadium this day in May, 1959 when Harvey Haddix "The Kitten" and Lew Burdette tangled in a pitchers duel which is truly a Game For The Ages.

 Webster in his New Collegiate Dictionary defines the term drama in part as “a state, situation or series of events involving interesting or intense conflict of forces”.

-Baseball players play out the drama not only for their “love of the game”, but to perform in such a manner to satisfy their own egos as well as to help win games for their teammates, the managers, owners and most importantly for their loyal fans.
+Baseball players dream of playing in a Game For The Ages to play out the drama not only for their “love of the game”, but to perform in such a manner to satisfy their own egos as well as to help win games for their teammates, the managers, owners and most importantly for their loyal fans.
 Drama unfolds daily in the game of baseball and it brings the loyal fans back for more whether it be in the stadium , watching on TV at home or the local sports bar or even fan’s ears tuned into the baseball station on their radio whether it be at home, in their auto or on their lawnmower with ear plugs inserted in their ears.
 Fans are the reason for the game and without the drama and action the game would most likely lose its luster as being “America’s Favorite Pastime.“

 “Lest we not forget “ Baseball is a game filled with drama, action and suspense akin to many a story as presented on “ the silver screens of Hollywood“.
 Fans love the competition and rooting for their team and personal favorite players.
+The thrill of watching a game considered to be classed as a Game For The Ages like which happendat Milwaukee County Stadium the mementus day in 1959 is normally only a fantasy.
 That’s the way it is and the way it will always be.
 The fiercer the competition the better, as long as their team wins in the end.
 And it matters not to the loyal fans how long it takes to get the job done .
 As Yogi Berra, the great Yankee catcher and Hall of Fame inductee, once quipped “It ain’t over till it’s over”.

 As the record book goes Felix Mantilla reached first when Pittsburgh’s third baseman Don Hoak fielded Mantilla’s grounder, but made a wild pitch to first and Mantilla was on 1st by error.
 Eddie Mathews sacrifice bunt moved Mantilla to second base.
 Brave slugger and a future Hall of fame inductee Hank Aaron was intentionally walked thus putting players on 1st and 2nd with one man out.
 Up to the plate stepped Joe Adcock who had failed to get a hit in his first four attempts.
 But on his 5th attempt he caught a weak pitch from Haddix that was up and in the strike zone and hit the ball over the fence in right center for a home run and an apparent 3-0 victory for Milwaukee.
 Braves‘ fans in jubilation began to enjoy the victory.
 But, “Whoa Nellie” the game was still in a state of limbo as to the score.